HKC - 2021

-Himalayan Knowledge Conclave 2021, the 7th Graduate Conference is being held on 24th and 25th May 2021 in collaboration with the Government of Nepal Ministry of Education, Science and Technology, TU-IOST-CDES, Resource Himalaya, ISET- Nepal, Kathmandu University, Mid-Western University, and Agriculture and Forestry University, Lumbini Buddhist University.
+Himalayan Knowledge Conclave 2021, the 7th Graduate Conference is being held on 24th and 25th May 2021 in collaboration with the Government of Nepal Ministry of Education, Science and Technology, TU-IOST-CDES, Resources Himalaya Foundation, ISET- Nepal, Kathmandu University, Mid-Western University, Agriculture and Forestry University, and Lumbini Buddhist University.

 Lumbini Buddhist University is the host of the 7th Graduate Conference.

 Nepali society needs visionary and creative thinkers to understand the changing social, political, cultural and economic climate.
 Research on these areas is essential and must be supported by quality research that young researchers conduct.
 Achieving high-quality research in Nepal is especially challenging given the research environment of the country.
 Terrain related to science, development, climate, and policy is still fragmented.
 The research trend does not promote critical thinking and the investments in research are limited as well.
 Findings are usually poorly documented and not shared among researchers even if they exist.
 The outputs are rarely communicated to the wider public in a language that they can understand.

 Young graduates can play a significant role in carrying out research, sharing results among their peers and other groups within society for betterment.
 Graduates from Nepali universities need to engage with each other and wider society in order to promote economic development, social welfare and environmental stewardship.
 However, they lack skills to carry out quality research and get little input from research organizations that pioneer in these issues.
 Due to this challenge, the findings do not generate new knowledge that will be instrumental to address policy issues and challenges.
 This will lead to low-quality input of produced graduates to the think tanks.
 In both cases, society loses.